sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

 ==== Easier ====

- 1. generalized associahedra from cluster complexes
+ 1. generalized associahedra from cluster complexes (Christian)

  * Check why variable_class() is so much slower compared with cluster_class().
 This might be because Laurent polynomials are slow in sage.
+(Christian)

- * Include new Quiver mutation types for Gale-Robinson Quivers
+ * Include new Quiver mutation types for Gale-Robinson Quivers (Gregg)

- * Include new Quiver mutation types for square and triangular products of quivers (as in Keller's work on periodicity)
+ * Include new Quiver mutation types for square and triangular products of quivers (as in Keller's work on periodicity) (Christian/Gregg)

  * Implement Greedy bases - should already have this essentially done from the fall.
+(Gregg)

  * Implement snake graph / matrix multiplication formulas for cluster algebras from surfaces and friezes.
+(Gregg)
  Also see Dupont's sage code on friezes from http://www.math.jussieu.fr/~dupontg/files/strings.sage

 ==== Harder ====

  1. Allow labellings of the vertices of quivers and cluster seeds (i.e., provide a dict that contains this information, and which is used all over to work with cluster seeds)

  * in some situations, it might be nice to update variable names.
 E.g., for Plücker coords and SL[N].

  * Finish mutation type checking for affine D_n (try to dove-tail with student describing all affine B/C/etc. quiver types)

- * Allow inputs of cluster algebras from surfaces (interface from ideal triangulations/bistellar flips as from John Palmeri or Robert Lipshitz)
+ * Allow inputs of cluster algebras from surfaces (interface from ideal triangulations/bistellar flips as from John Palmeri or Robert Lipshitz) (Gregg?)

  * Work with the improved graph editor (once it exists?)

- * Weiwen Gu Decomposition algorithm - and then use this to classify cluster algebra from surface by genus, number of marked/boundary points, etc.
+ * Weiwen Gu Decomposition algorithm - and then use this to classify cluster algebra from surface by genus, number of marked/boundary points, etc. (Emily/Al/Gregg)

  * Quantum cluster algebras - with Dylan Rupel